Average Reading Time: 3 minutes and 19 seconds

 In one recent study, mercury levels were compared in three groups of people:

-- Celiac patients who have not yet started a gluten-free diet
+- Celiac patients who had not yet started a gluten-free diet

 The group of celiac patients that had been on a gluten-free diet had 4 TIMES the amount of toxic mercury in their blood compared to the other two groups.
 (4)